Pádraig Ághas

 Pádraig Ághas (born Patrick Ashe; 28 April 1885 – 22 December 1966) was an Irish schoolteacher, writer and independent politician.

-Ághas was born in Lispole, Dingle Peninsula, County Kerry, the son of Matthew (Maitiú), a farmer, and Mary O'Sullivan (Máire Ní Shúilleabháin).
+Ághas was born in Lispole, County Kerry, the son of Maitiú Ághas, a farmer, and his wife Máire Ní Shúilleabháin.
 He was a cousin of Thomas Ashe, a fellow Gaelic enthusiast.
 Pádraig was educated at the local Irish school in Lispole, where the Gaelic language had returned to the curriculum.
 His interest in the language was furthered during his time at the Institute of Education in Dingle (1900–1904).